Best Intermediate Golf Clubs 2025 (Tested and Reviewed)

 With a clean look at the ball at address, the G425 hybrid offers smooth power that effortlessly lifts the ball from either the tee or fairway.

-During our testing, we noted that this is one of the best golf clubs for intermediate players looking to add consistency to their game.
+During our testing, we noted that this is one of the most forgiving hybrids for intermediate players looking to add consistency to their game.

 Remarkably, every shot with this hybrid seems the same, and that’s a very good thing for golfers trying to lower their handicap.